Persian literature: Pre-Islamic Persian literature

 Very few literary works of Achaemenid Iran have survived, partly due to the destruction of the library at Persepolis.
 Most of what remains consists of the royal inscriptions of Achaemenid kings, particularly Darius I (522–486 BC) and his son Xerxes.
-Many Zoroastrian writings were destroyed in the Islamic conquest of Iran in the 7th century.
-The Parsis who fled to India, however, took with them some of the books of the Zoroastrian canon, including some of the Avesta and ancient commentaries (Zend) thereof.
+The Parsis who fled to India took with them some of the books of the Zoroastrian canon, including some of the Avesta and ancient commentaries (Zend) thereof.
 Some works of Sassanid geography and travel also survived, albeit in Arabic translations.

 No single text devoted to literary criticism has survived from pre-Islamic Iran.
-However, some essays in Pahlavi, such as "Ayin-e name nebeshtan" (Principles of Writing Book) and "Bab-e edteda’I-ye" (Kalileh o Demneh), have been considered as literary criticism (Zarrinkoub, 1959).
+However, some essays in Pahlavi, such as "Ayin-e name nebeshtan" (Principles of Writing Book) and "Bab-e edteda’I-ye" (Kalileh o Demneh), have been considered as literary criticism.

-Some researchers have quoted the Sho'ubiyye as asserting that the pre-Islamic Iranians had books on eloquence, such as 'Karvand'.
-No trace remains of such books.
-There are some indications that some among the Persian elite were familiar with Greek rhetoric and literary criticism (Zarrinkoub, 1947).
+Claims regarding the existence of pre-Islamic books on eloquence, such as the 'Karvand', are primarily based on the assertions of the Shu'ubiyya movement, though no physical trace of such works remains.
+There are some indications that some among the Persian nobility were familiar with Greek rhetoric and literary criticism (Zarrinkoub, 1947).